 Work – confident, calm, and ambitious.

 I write down these intentions every morning because they are mindsets and behaviors that I want to be reminded to follow every day.
-These are MY intentions – just sharing them to give you a concrete example.
+These are MY daily intentions – just sharing them to give you a concrete example.
 So that said…

 Action Step: Carve out 30 minutes to journal on how you intend to show up tomorrow…behaviors, mindset, virtues, etc. Let’s the words flow like the Salmon of Capistrano!